 • Landscaping near the house

-• Porch fixtures or trim
+• Porch fixtures and trim

 Step 5: Apply Primer